 In their report the study authors wrote, “A consensus working group convened by the National Sleep Foundation concluded that based on the totality of evidence available at the time of their meeting, drivers who have slept for less than two hours in the past 34 hours are not fit to operate a motor vehicle.”

 If a person drives a motor vehicle while sleep deprived and causes an accident, that person can be held legally responsible.
-Dolman Law Group represents victims who have been injured in motor vehicle accidents.
-If you or someone you care about was injured in a motor vehicle crash, contact Dolman Law Group today for a free evaluation of your case.
+Sibley Dolman Gipe Accident Injury Lawyers, PA represents victims who have been injured in motor vehicle accidents.
+If you or someone you care about was injured in a motor vehicle crash, contact Sibley Dolman Gipe Accident Injury Lawyers, PA today for a free evaluation of your case.
 Call 727-451-6900.